Alternative Investments

 Market Insight

-As of 31 December 2023.
-1Includes NAV and uncalled capital for draw down funds, and $90.9B in estimated gross assets managed by PIMCO Prime Real Estate (formerly Allianz Real Estate).
+As of 30 June 2024.
+1Includes NAV and uncalled capital for draw down funds, and $90.9B in estimated gross assets managed by PIMCO Prime Real Estate.
 PIMCO Prime Real Estate is a PIMCO company and includes PIMCO Prime Real Estate GmbH, PIMCO Prime Real Estate LLC, and their subsidiaries and affiliates.
 PIMCO Prime Real Estate LLC investment professionals provide investment management and other services as dual personnel through Pacific Investment Management Company Return to content↩

 This is a carousel with individual cards.
 Use the previous and next buttons to navigate.